barnardos/developer-manual/styleguides/pull-requests.md

   watchers.
 You can use the "approve" function in the GitHub review tools
 - Major refactoring can and should be done in follow-up pull request - it is never a blocker

+### Merging a pull request

+Once you're certain that there are no blocking comments, merge through Github.
+By default this creates a merge commit, and this is our default (as opposed to rebasing onto master, which would create a seamless commit history with no evidence of the feature branch).
+If you're offline and merging manually, use `git merge --no-ff` to get the same behaviour and preserve evidence that the feature branch existed.